The Widener Co-op Program is a great way for eligible students to gain valuable work experience prior to graduation.

 How do I register for Co-op?

-Registration occurs almost a year prior to your co-op experience.
-This provides ample time to participate in required professional development to help you secure a choice position.
+You must register nearly a year ahead of your actual co-op experience.
+This provides ample time to participate in the Career Services-sponsored activities designed to help you secure a choice position.

 - To participate in the Fall semester, you need to register online before the end of the Fall semester, the year prior to participation.

-- To participate in the Spring semester, you need to register online by April 1st the year prior to participation.
+- To participate in the Spring 2016 semester, you need to register online by Spring Break the year prior to participation.

-To learn more about the program, or report problems with the co-op web pages: e-mail our office at email@example.com.
+To report problems with the co-op web pages: e-mail our office at email@example.com.

 Current Co-op Students